Berke-Ates/AST/README.md

 The main source files for MLIRsmith are located at the root level of the project.
 These files implement the core functionality of the tool, including the generation of random MLIR code and the registration and management of dialects.

-## Contributing
-We welcome contributions to MLIRsmith!
-If you are interested in contributing, please follow the guidelines in our [CONTRIBUTING.md](CONTRIBUTING.md) file.
-We encourage you to submit bug reports, propose new features, and create pull requests to improve MLIRsmith.

 ## License
 MLIRsmith is licensed under the [BSD-3-Clause license](LICENSE).